 That’s right.
 I’m not perfect.
 Not at all!
 I still make mistakes.
 And most of the time I make mistakes because I’m not being mindful of what I’m doing.
 I’m just mindlessly swiping my credit card without much thought to the consequences.

 Then, once I take a look at my credit card statement, can you guess what I feel?
 I sure don’t feel good!
 I feel shame, I feel regret, I feel like I let myself down.
 The only way to combat those negative feelings surrounding money is by taking that extra step to be more mindful of every single financial decision.

 Canadians Spend 7 hours Per Week Worrying About Their Finances

 Here’s a crazy stat from a survey conducted by Capital One Canada and Credit Canada Debt Solutions.
 Canadians are currently spending 7 hours per week worrying about their finances.
 That’s 365 hours per year worrying about money!
 What a waste of time!

-You know how much awesome stuff you could be doing with your life if you had an extra 7 hours per week to not worry about money?
-You could learn a new skill, go to the gym every day, get an extra hour of sleep per day!
+Do you know how much awesome stuff you could be doing with your life if you had an extra 7 hours per week to not worry about money?
+You could learn a new skill, go to the gym every day, and get an extra hour of sleep per day!

 The thing is, I know worrying about money is incredibly common.
 I know because I talk with people like you all the time and that’s the one consistent thing that always pops up.
 You’re worried about not having enough to retire on.
 You’re worried you won’t be able to afford to buy a home.
 You’re worried you’ll never be able to pay off all your debt.
 I’ve heard it all.